zeldaret/oot/docs/vscode.md

 ## Settings

-Add the following to (or create) the `.vscode/settings.json` file for VSCode to search the gitignored asset and assembly files by default:
+Add the following to (or create) the `.vscode/settings.json` file for VSCode to search the gitignored asset files by default:

 ```jsonc
 {